rudi-cilibrasi/vitefolts/README.md

 For an introduction to clausal form and the resolution procedure, visit [Stanford's Resolution Procedure](http://intrologic.stanford.edu/extras/resolution.html).

+For a longer guide have a look at the [Open Logic Project](https://builds.openlogicproject.org/content/first-order-logic/first-order-logic.pdf) book

 ### Building vitefolts

 To build and run vitefolts, follow these steps: